 |Sep 23||Laird David Elsworth Mason||My McCurdy Family and Collateral Lines Including Native American and Some Royal Family||Family History and Genealogy|

 |Oct 7||Gary Briley||Stalemate||Mystery, suspense|

 |Oct 14||Jack Gunthridge||Broken Hearts Damaged Goods||Romance|

 Thanks in advance to everyone above who contributed their feedback as part of our Helix Review featured author series.
-If you are an author that has used Helix and would like to be featured in the future, please tell us about your experience here.
+If you are an author that has used Helix and would like to be featured, please tell us about your experience here.